aryabyte21/gowhale/readme.md

         t.Errorf("Reverse produced invalid UTF-8 string %q", rev) }
 })
+Notice that your code calls the Go function, printing a clever message about communication.
 ## further general information
 Godoc extracts and generates documentation for Go programs.